jd-anabi/functional-programming/guards.md

 following
 &fnof;(x) = { x&sup2; if x &gt; 0, 0 otherwise
 says that **if** x &gt; 0 **then** &fnof;(x) = x&sup2; **else** &fnof;(x) = 0.
-I highlight the if then and else because Haskell has what are known as
+I highlight the if then and else because Haskell has what are known as if-then-else statements.
+Let's see how they work.
-if-then-else statements.

 ## If-then-else